-For Identity Preserved or Segregated sourcing, you may use the RSPO "Certified" logo and state that the product "contains certified sustainable palm oil."
+For Identity Preserved or Segregated

+sourcing, you may use the RSPO "Certified" logo or logo stating that the product "contains certified sustainable palm oil."

 For Mass Balance, you may use the RSPO "Mixed" logo and state that the product "contributes to the production of certified sustainable palm oil."